Mineral industry of Panama: Production and exploration

 Petaquilla Minerals acquired 100% ownership of the Molejon epithermal gold deposit on the Ley Petaquilla property in Panama, where the company focused almost all its investment during the year through its new gold-properties subsidiary, Petaquilla Gold S.A.
 Inmet and Teck Cominco retained only royalty rights (at rates to be determined) on any eventual production from gold deposits located within the Ley Petaquilla property.
 By sometime in 2008, Petaquilla Minerals expected to achieve the company's first production of gold at Molejon.
+Petaquilla faced liabilities that were not reported to investors, that caused Inmet and Teck-Cominco to pull out of the project.

 Production of aggregate mineral materials, cement, and other construction materials was expected to have increased in 2006 compared with that of 2005.
 This was mainly because of public approval on October 22, 2006, for expansion of the Panama Canal to start sometime during the second half of 2007.
 This construction project was expected to be large enough that mineral companies in the construction materials sector in Panama, other countries of Central America, and in nearby Colombia would be ramping up production and securing contracts with the Panama Canal Authority to supply mineral-based materials for the canal expansion.

-The very large Cerro Colorado project is owned by the government.
+The very large Cerro Colorado project is owned by the government via CODEMIN, created under the rule of Omar Torrijos Herrera.
+In the 1970s, Rio Tinto Zinc attempted to start mining operations on the site owned by CODEMIN, but couldn't agree to terms with the panamanian government and left.
+CODEMIN was founded to exploit the cerro colorado site and numerous exploration campaigns were carried out on the site amid intense opposition from local indigenous people known as the Ngabe-Bugles.
+CODEMIN was dissolved in 2012.
 Other exploration targets are Cerro Quema (gold) and Cerro Chorcha (copper).

 With Cobre Panama, Cerro Colorado and Cerro Chorcha, Panama has one of the highest concentrations of copper per unit area in the world.
+The presidency of Ricardo Martinelli made efforts to promote mining in the country.
+One of these efforts removed the restriction on foreign state owned miners in Panama.